TessCreative/english-for-designers/03-content-first/about.md

 > *"I am here to tell immersive stories about unique characters."*

 It actually took me some time to realize this.
 I've always been a storyteller with enthusiasm for games.
 My vivid imagination and desire to show my stories in a visual form brought me to digital graphics.
-So, here I am, currently in the role of a student and a 3D generalist artist with aim to focus on storytelling and games.
+So, here I am, currently in the role of a student and a 3D artist with aim to focus on storytelling and games.

 I thought I've always knew what I wanted.
 It might have changed in time, but I always came back to stories.